logzio/documentation/docs/shipping/AWS/aws-lambda.md

 ## Traces

-Deploy this integration for automatic instrumentation of Node.js or Go applications on AWS Lambda, forwarding traces to Logz.io.
-This involves adding an OpenTelemetry collector layer and configuring environment variables for both Node.js and Go integrations without modifying your application code.
+Deploy this integration for automatic instrumentation on AWS Lambda, forwarding traces to Logz.io.
+This involves adding an OpenTelemetry collector layer and configuring environment variables without modifying your application code.

 These guides provide step-by-step instructions for sending traces with OpenTelemetry, tailored to your application's programming language: